abcsFrederick/spacesavers2/docs/catalog.md

   - simply lists the paths which are symbolic links, but the destination files do not exist anymore!
   - one file per username.

+> DISCLAIMER:
+>  - may contain false-positives if the user running `spacesavers2_catalog` does not have read access to the symlinks destination

 ## geezer file

-  - lists really old file.
+  - lists really old files (default > 5 years).
   - list has 3 columns: age, size and path.
   - one file per username.